 Exclude Semalt from Google Analytics data

 Depending on the Google Analytics version you use there are 2 options to exclude Semalt sessions from your reports.

 For Standard Analytics the best option is to create a Filter for each of the Views you use.
 From the Admin panel select the Filters option under your selected View.
 From here follow these steps to create the Filter:

 If you already switched to Universal Analytics (and you should have by now!), the solution is even easier.
 Again from the Admin panel, this time under Property select Tracking Info – Referral Exclusion List.
 Here you simply add the domain name you want to exclude from your referrals going forward – in this case, semalt.com.

 You’ll also want to add semalt.semalt.com as well as semalt.semalt.semalt.com and semaltmail.com to your exclusion list, to ensure you covered all domains and subdomains.
 Remember each domain name you want to exclude needs to be added separately.
 When completed, your exclusion list should look like this:

-Once either of the above methods are implemented, you shouldn’t see any more sessions generated by Semalt.
+Once either of the above methods is implemented, you shouldn’t see any more sessions generated by Semalt.

 This solution only stops Semalt data from showing in your Analytics reports.
 The software, however, will continue to access your website.
 If you want to block them from accessing your site completely – here’s how.